zedr/clean-code-python/README.md

     def get_record(self) -> Union[Record, None]:
         return Record()
 ```

 **[⬆ back to top](#table-of-contents)**

 ### Use searchable names
 We will read more code than we will ever write.
-It"s important that the code we do write is
+It's important that the code we do write is
 readable and searchable.
 By *not* naming variables that end up being meaningful for
 understanding our program, we hurt our readers.
 Make your names searchable.